chunky-dev/docs/ChunkyDocs/docs/user_interface/render/lighting.md

 ## Sunlight

 - `Enable sunlight` - This setting enables / disables the contribution of sunlight.
-In indoor renders, this may be safely disabled to increase performance espically if rendering underground.
+In indoor renders, this may be safely disabled to increase performance especially if rendering underground.

 - `Draw sun` - This setting controls drawing the sun on the skybox.